34j/vscode-autoflake-extension/README.md

 `autoflake>=1.5.2`

+It may work with lower versions, but some of the options will not work.

+If autoflake is not installed, it can be installed with one click by accepting the prompt from this extension.
+Alternatively, you can install it manually with the following command.

 ```shell
 pip install -U autoflake
 ```

-It may work with lower versions, but some of the options will not work.

 ## Extension Settings